ComparativeGenomicsToolkit/cactus/README.md

 If you have Docker installed, you can now run Cactus.
 All binaries, such as `lastz` and `cactus-consolidated` will be run via Docker.
 Singularity binaries can be used in place of docker binaries with the `--binariesMode singularity` flag.
 Note, you must use Singularity 2.3 - 2.6 or Singularity 3.1.0+.
 Singularity 3 versions below 3.1.0 are incompatible with cactus (see [issue #55](https://github.com/ComparativeGenomicsToolkit/cactus/issues/55) and [issue #60](https://github.com/ComparativeGenomicsToolkit/cactus/issues/60)).

-By default, cactus will use the image, `quay.io/comparative-genomics-toolkit/cactus:<CACTUS_COMMIT>` when running binaries.
+By default, cactus will use the image corresponding to the latest release when running docker binaries.
 This is usually okay, but can be overridden with the `CACTUS_DOCKER_ORG` and `CACTUS_DOCKER_TAG` environment variables.
 For example, to use GPU release 2.4.4, run `export CACTUS_DOCKER_TAG=v2.4.4-gpu` before running cactus.

 ### Compiling Binaries Locally
 In order to compile the binaries locally and not use a Docker image, you need some dependencies installed.
 On Ubuntu (we've tested on 20.04 and 22.04), you can look at the [Cactus Dockerfile](./Dockerfile) for guidance.
 To obtain the `apt-get` command: